squirrel-prover/squirrel-prover/examples/README.md

 ### Composition

 The case studies that end with the `-compo` suffix leverage the composition result of [H].
-They corresponds to proofs that are performed for a single session, but that allow to derive thanks to the Theorems of [H] the security for an unbounded number of sessions.
+They correspond to proofs that are performed for a single session, but that allow to derive thanks to the theorems of [H] a security guarantee for an unbounded number of sessions.

 ## Bibliography